Australian Inflation Rate: Will It Drop Below 3% In 2024?

 The information on this page is general factual information, not financial or investment advice.
 Before acting on this information, consider its appropriateness in regard to your financial situation, objectives and needs.
 All trading involves risk.
 Only risk capital you’re prepared to lose.
 Read the financial advice disclaimer.

-Last updated: April 5th, 2024
+Last updated: November 20th, 2024

-Reading Time: 10 minutes
+Reading Time: 13 minutes

-Yet, the cost of living pressures remain high.
+Plus, cost of living pressures remain high.

-But what do leading economists say about the odds of inflation rising again, or declining further, in 2024?
+But what do leading economists say about the odds of inflation rising again or declining further in 2024?

 Key Takeaways: